JackWellborn/Find-and-Paste-URL-from-Browser/README.md

 2. h - HTML
 3. j - Jira

-#### Reference-Style Markdown Links in BBEdit
-Thanks to BBEdit's superb AppleScript support makes it possible to support Markdown's reference-style link format.
-When using the Markdown template in BBEdit, the script will...

-1. Additionally prompt for a reference ID.
-The default value is the count of existing references + 1.
-2. Write the reference ID and link to the bottom of the document.
-3. Write the reference link, including the ID at original insertion point.
-If text is selected, the selected text will be used as linked text and the insertion point will be placed after the reference link.
-If no text is selected, the insertion point will be placed between the empty brackets for the linked text.

-This is enabled by default, but can be easily disabled (see "Configuration Options" below.)

 The only action currently supported is the following:

 1. r - Reveal the tab containing the url, because sometimes you just want to find a tab.

+#### Markdown Links in BBEdit
+Thanks to superb AppleScript support, creating Markdown links is even more streamlined when using this script with BBEdit.
+This is enabled by default, but can be easily disabled via configuration (see "Configuration Options" below.)
+The added BBEdit support has several benefits:

+- Automatic Markdown detection -- Links will automatically be formatted with Markdown in documents that BBEdit identifies as Markdown.
+No template code required.
+- Uses selected text for links -- Links will use the current selection for linked text, when provided.
+Empty brackets will be used otherwise.
+- Sensible insertion point placement -- When text is selected, the insertion point will be placed after the link so you can continue writing.
+When no text is selected, the insertion point will be placed between the empty brackets created so you can provide the linked text.
+- Supports both inline and reference style links -- Links can either be added right after the linked text or elsewhere in the document using a reference.
+When using reference style links, the script can be configured to add them to the end of the document or to the end of the paragraph currently being edited.

 ## Instructions
 1. Copy the JavaScript file into your desired scripts folder.